misingnoglic/misingnoglic.github.io/_posts/2018-10-12-college-guide-what-is-cs-how-to-pick-school.markdown

 I was asked to talk at two separate high school AP Computer Science classes, and I talked to the students about what it really means to study Computer Science in college.
 Being a recent college graduate, I still remember a lot of the questions and anxieties I had about choosing a college and what to expect.
 I had taken one programming class in my junior year, and beside that I really didn't know what computer science really was, or what it meant to be studying it really.
 I decided to write this post so that I can spread my experience to many more people than just two classrooms, and make sure y'all know what you're getting into!

+This post is in two parts - the first will explain what computer science is, and the second will be my five tips to choosing a great computer science school for you.

 Please let me know what you think in the comments below, either as someone looking into college or as someone whose been through the process.
 You can always [shoot me an email](mailto:arya@aryaboudaie.com) as well!
 If you're a teacher, let me know if you'd like me to come talk to your class :)

 # What Exactly is Computer Science?